Motorway service area

-A motorway service area is any government-approved facility designed to rest drivers using the motorway network.
-They are run entirely by private operators but regulated by the Department for Transport through Circular 01/2008 (in England only, though similar policies apply across the UK).
-They are either infill or core, and online or offline.
+A motorway service area is any state-approved facility designed to rest drivers who are using the motorway network.
+They are run entirely by private operators but regulated by the Department for Transport through Circular 02/2013 (in England only, though similar policies apply across the UK).
+They are either infill, core or reserve, and online or offline.

 Any facility designed to serve travellers could claim to have had an influence on the motorway service area, but the closest relative is the coaching inn, which set up at the crossings of major routes to rest horses and their owners.
 They were usually located every few miles and offered food, accommodation and stables.